 But I have prayed for thee, that thy faith fail not: and when thou art converted, strengthen thy brethren (Luke 22:32, KJV)

-Pray right now for yourself that your faith will not fail, and also for other believers.
+Pray right now for yourself and other believers that our faith will not fail.